 A week before my journey to the UK a fantastic opportunity presented itself, a job that would have fulfilled my parents’ Nigerian dream.
 Some months back I had applied for an opening in a lucrative bank, for their Graduate International Programme.
 It was an 18-month programme that you spend every six months in a different country learning about the company.
 This was an opportunity that anybody would die for.
 I aced all the aptitude and psychometric tests thanks to my lovely wife and her siblings, which got me to the point of sending in my video interview.

 Then a week before my trip I received an email saying I had gotten through to the last interview stage, this was it!
 I do amazingly well at interviews, I was going to get this job, but there was a problem, I did not want this or any other job.
-I had discovered my purpose, The New Nigerian Dream; I had realised that I was in a unique position to provide job opportunities for some of my fellow Nigerians who are desperate for a means to feed themselves and their families.
+I had discovered my purpose, The New Nigerian Dream; I had realized that I was in a unique position to provide job opportunities for some of my fellow Nigerians who are desperate for a means to feed themselves and their families.

 My little business venture, I joined in 2015 already had five employees, I enjoyed that feeling.
 So I planned to open up to the woman I loved.
-The one who for an entire year forced me to apply for jobs, who took my login information to apply for employment as me when she saw how depressed I was getting (if you do not realize by now, yes I married an amazing woman).
+The one who for an entire year forced me to apply for jobs, who took my login information to apply for employment as me when she saw how depressed I was getting (if you do not realize by now, yes I married a amazing woman).
 I then gathered all the courage I had left in the world and spoke to her.
 I saw her freak out, and it broke me.
 She could not understand how I could walk away from such an opportunity.
 She tried her best to convince me to change my mind.

 Once she realized I was not going to, she calmed down and became the most prominent supporter of my entrepreneurial dream.
 This gave me the courage to walk away from my parents’ dream, towards my vision.
 Two years later after I made this firm decision, I now own and operate three businesses; an import business, a chauffeur company, and a farm.
 Across all three firms, I employ over thirty employees.
 I want to say it has been rosy, and that regret does not creep into my mind from time to time, but that wouldn’t be the reality.
 Owning and operating three businesses comes with its headaches, I have chosen a challenging path.
 All my mentors tell me it takes at least ten years before you get to a stable state in business, my oldest business is just three years old.